Arya (2004 film): Production

-Sukumar began working on the script of his directorial debut Aarya (2004) in Vishakhapatnam before joining the sets of Vinayak's Dil.
+Sukumar began working on the script of Arya in Visakhapatnam before joining the sets of V. V. Vinayak's Dil (2003).
 Its producer Dil Raju assured that he would produce the film if Dil becomes a commercial success.
 Sukumar chose to narrate the story of a boy who confess his love to a girl right in the beginning, opposed to films like Darr (1993), Kabhie Haan Kabhie Naa (1994), and Kaadhal Kondein (2003) where the protagonist's love/obsession for the female lead is revealed towards the end, as he found that idea an "obsolete" one.

 Raju was impressed with Sukumar's script and Allu Arjun was selected as its protagonist after considering Ravi Teja, Nithin, and Prabhas.
 Anuradha Mehta and Siva Balaji were chosen for the other two lead roles.
 R. Rathnavelu and Devi Sri Prasad were chosen as the film's director of photography and music director respectively; they both collaborated with Sukumar in many of his future projects.
+The film was launched on 20 November 2003 with Chiranjeevi clapping the first shot and Pawan Kalyan switching on the camera.

 Soundtrack

-The audio was released at a function arranged in song set erected at Nanakrama Guda on the evening of 16 April 2004.
-Actress Swati Reddy (then an anchor at the time) and music director Devi Sri Prasad anchored this event.
-Aditya Music produced the audio of this film.
-K Raghavendra Rao released the audio and gave the first cassette to Pawan Kalyan and Prabhas.
-The song "Aa Ante Amalapuram" became famous in Andhra Pradesh and certain parts of Maharashtra like Kolhapur, which created Allu Arjun's identity there.
-The Soundtrack was an Unusual Hit.
+The music was composed by Devi Sri Prasad.
 The success and popularity of the song "Aa Ante Amalapuram" song eventually led to its adaptation in the 2012 Hindi film Maximum.